hpennington/kanception/README.md

 Come work on this project with us!
 It needs security hardening, performance optimizations, and lots of features added.
 Don't hesitate to make a PR!

-The tech stack is React, NodeJS (TypeScript), Postgres.
-PERN.
+The tech stack is React, NodeJS, & Postgres.
+AKA the PERN stack.

 ### Roadmap